 Over the years, I’ve gotten quite a few requests for a followup article on a gun I tested either on SurvivalBlog.com or when I was writing for the printed gun magazines.
 I usually decline to do these articles for several reasons.
 First of all, it’s next to impossible to get one of the firearms printed magazines to accept a followup article.
 Secondly, I can’t duplicate the torture tests that most gun makers put their guns through.
 However, I have received quite a few requests for a followup article and report on several firearms I’ve tested for SurvivalBlog.com, and I thought I’d do a couple articles for our readers.

 Some time ago, I did an article on the North American Arms .32 ACP Guardian, which you can find in the blog archives.
-I was favorably impressed with this little gun, in more ways than one. … Continue reading
+I was favorably impressed with this little gun, in more ways … Continue reading

 In these times, there are many activities that we must train to be able to do, many skills we must know, and many tasks we are forced to accomplish to sustain our lives and those who we care about.
 In the days ahead, there will be even greater and more difficult things that we will have to do should a collapse or failure of civility occur to any degree in our area.
 Many things that are abhorrent to us may become required in order to righteously protect what is ours.